 - difficulty staying awake or still being sleepy several hours after the injury

-- a seizure or fit, when your body suddenly moves uncontrollably
+- a seizure or fit (when your body suddenly moves uncontrollably)

 - difficulty speaking, such as slurred speech

-- vision problems or double vision
+- significantly blurred vision or double vision

 - difficulty understanding what people say